hosseinabbasi-toast/campaign-test/__TEMPLATES__/banquet-widget-spa/template/README.md

 # banquet-widget-spa

-A `banquet-widget-spa` is a SPA that can be mounted on any page across Toastweb, it primarily used for elements that exist outside of the pages layout.
+A `banquet-widget-spa` is a SPA that can be mounted on any page across Toastweb, it is primarily used for elements that exist outside of page-specific layouts

 Current examples include: